-Asfaloth returned them home in good time, and Glorfindel delivered his package to the amusement of the gardeners.
-They agreed to work the holly into the landscape gradually, and to find other plants and trees that would not cause the lord of the house such pains.
-It would take time, more than a year, but eventually, Spring could be a happy time once more, free of handkerchiefs!
+Asfaloth returned them home in good time, and Glorfindel delivered his package to the head gardener, to much amusement to all who saw what he bore.
+With a smile, Erechíl agreed to work his namesake holly into the landscape gradually, and to find other plants and trees that would not cause the lord of the house such pains.
+It would take time — many years even — but eventually, Spring could be a happy time once more, free of handkerchiefs!

 To Be Continued...